MorganPeat/MorganPeat.github.io/_posts/2018-01-12-prep-net-core.md

 ## How to do it?
 There are plenty of articles around which describe the methods, but the general advice seems to be:
-* Make sure all Nuget dependencies can target .Net Core too.
+* First make sure all Nuget dependencies can target .Net Core too.
 * Don't bother trying to convert a csproj file; just start from scratch and re-add dependencies as needed.

 The blog articles I found most helpful are these two: